Podlite - a lightweight markup language

 :lang

-This option used to provide information about the programming language used in a specific code block.
-This helps in ensuring that the code is displayed and interpreted correctly by rendering engines or syntax highlighters.
+This option is used to provide information about the programming language used in a specific code block.
+This helps ensure that the code is displayed and interpreted correctly by rendering engines or syntax highlighters.

 Here's a table that lists a few programming languages along with their possible values for the :lang attribute: